lucasrfma/advent-of-code/README.md

 inputs this would have worked?

 Part two of this day was the easiest part two so far perhaps, my p1 solution basically had it solved right away.

+## Day Ten
+Wow, this was really hard for me!
+Really fun too, but now I'm not super confident about being able to catch up before x-mas.